Team Stratos

 Team Stratos is a Spanish motorcycle racing team.
-The team raced in 2015 FIM CEV Moto2 European Championship season in the Moto2 category with Ariane Racing motorcycles and also competed in the European Superbike Championship with Yamaha motorcycles.
-In 2016 Team Yamaha Stratos competed in Spanish Roadracing Championship in Stock1000 and Stock 600, also at European FIMCEV Repsol in Moto2, Stock600 and EuropeanTalent Cup.
+The team raced in 2015 CEV Moto2 Championship with Ariane Racing motorcycles and also competed in the European Superbike Championship with Yamaha motorcycles.
+In 2016 Team Yamaha Stratos competed in Spanish Road Racing Championship in Stock 1000 and Stock 600, and also in FIM CEV Moto2 European Championship in Moto2 and Stock 600 class.

-In 2017 David Checa joined Team Yamaha Stratos in the RFMECEV Spanish Championship.
+In 2017 David Checa joined Team Yamaha Stratos in the RFME CEV Spanish Championship.

-The Team in RFMECEV is in three categories: Supersport 300, Supersport 600 and Stock100.